davidmoten/reels/README.md

 ### Actor lifecycle

 * An Actor is created by a Context object.
-The Context object has a singleton root actor that is not accessible but is the parent for an Actor you create unless you provide it with an explicit parent.
+The Context object has an internal singleton root actor but is the parent for an Actor you create unless you provide it with an explicit parent.
 * An Actor is either **Active**, **Stopping** or **Disposed**.
 * Once created an Actor is **Active** and will process messages sent to it (via `ActorRef.tell`).
 * If the Actor is disposed (via `ActorRef.dispose()` then the Actor will stop processing messages (after the currently running message if one is being processed).